drghirlanda/alex/Docs/AlexManual.md

 Table: With this `Phases.csv` file, alex will run phase 2 before phase 1 (cf. Table \ref{phases-order1}). \label{phases-order2}

+### Stimulus terminology

+The above experiment and other examples in this manual refer to reward training, in which the Smiley is an unconditioned stimulus (US) that serves to reinforce the conditioned stimuli (CSs) designated as S1s.
+We maintain the more generic S1/S2 terminology, however, in order to have alex equally applicable to trials where both stimuli are neutral (as, for example, in higher-order conditioning), and where S2 would not be considered a reward.

 ## The `Stimuli.csv` file